udexon/LesNomadesMobile/README.md

 Programmers learning cooking is not a one way street.
 It is also a way for programmers, who are most likely equipped with more advanced management and business knowledge, to train locals running cafes and hostels.

-So this is Les Nomades Mobile &mdash; _A Shared Economy Platform to Cook, Work and Live_ &mdash; perhaps the last type of share economy platform that has been explored by capitalists, not because it is not profitable, but because ".... _that would be_ ___COMMUNISM___ ...."
+So this is Les Nomades Mobile &mdash; _A Shared Economy Platform to Cook, Work and Live_ &mdash; perhaps the last type of share economy platform that has _NOT_ been developed by capitalists, not because it is not profitable, but because ".... _that would be_ ___COMMUNISM___ ...."
 (LOLOL!!!)

-1)

-We will use this article to invite Les Nomades to let us film their operations and if they are willing to collaborate, we will begin.

-The answer is Les Nomades Mobile.

-Find big Airbnb, the bigger the better, harder to find tenants, can fit in more people for cooking class.
+7) Hire van and container renovation experts.
+Do online contest.

 Need mobile kitchen.